-This what I use to help me with my digital and work life.
+This is everything that I use to help me with my digital life.
+Most apps are available cross-platform.

 - Microsoft Sculpt Ergonomic keyboard with

 - Sony WH-XB900N Headphones